-The bill would do the following:
+The PCS would do the following:

-- Allow all municipalities in the State to employ civilian traffic investigators and require them to establish minimum standards for employment of civilian traffic investigators. - Require new civilian traffic investigators to train under an experienced law enforcement officer for four weeks. - Task civilian traffic investigators with investigating crashes that resulted only in property damage. - Direct those cities to issue credentials and uniforms to civilian traffic investigators that are distinct from police credentials and uniforms. - Allow civilian traffic investigators to be issued cars with red flashing lights, but no blue flashing lights, and with no markings that identify those vehicles as police vehicles. - Authorize civilian traffic investigators to write reports, but not authorize them to carry weapons, perform arrests, or issue criminal process. - Authorize civilian traffic investigators to tow or remove vehicles obstructing public streets. - Make reports by civilian traffic investigators admissible in court. - Direct The North Carolina Justice Academy to establish a uniform training program required for civilian investigators of any municipality.
+- Authorize Burlington, Greensboro, and Winston-Salem to conduct a three-year pilot program using civilian traffic investigators. - Require new civilian traffic investigators to train under an experienced law enforcement officer for four weeks. - Task civilian traffic investigators with investigating crashes that resulted only in property damage. - Direct those cities to issue credentials and uniforms to civilian traffic investigators that are distinct from police credentials and uniforms. - Allow civilian traffic investigators to be issued cars with red flashing lights, but no blue flashing lights, and with no markings that identify those vehicles as police vehicles. - Authorize civilian traffic investigators to write reports, but not authorize them to carry weapons, perform arrests, or issue criminal process. - Authorize civilian traffic investigators to tow or remove vehicles obstructing public streets. - Make reports by civilian traffic investigators admissible in court. - Direct The North Carolina Justice Academy to establish a uniform training program required for civilian investigators of any municipality.